Glitter Monogram Pillow using the Cricut Explore Air

 Size your letters to the size you want them.
-For my monogram, I made our last initial (B) the largest, at 8 inches tall.
-I made our first initials (E and J) each 6 inches tall.
-I placed a 10×10 square onto my canvas so I could keep a reference of how tall or wide the design could be.
-I like the way these monograms look when the letters overlap and intertwine, so I made sure each of the letters touched or overlapped in some way.
+For my monogram, I made the last initial (B) the largest, at 8 inches tall.
+Then, I made the first initials (E and J), each 6 inches tall.
+Finally, I placed a 10×10 square onto my canvas to keep a reference of how tall or wide the design could be.
+I really like the way these monograms look when the letters overlap and intertwine, so I made sure each of the letters touched or overlapped in some way.

 Once my design was how I liked it, I selected all 3 letter layers and clicked Weld.
 This makes any overlapping edges combine into one large piece!